AnonymoZ/Horizontal-Sundial-with-Lines-Computed-Graphically/Readme.md

     </tr>
 </table>

-It'll tell you more on the _Analemma_, the Medians, the Equation of Time and all you need to know to come up with and operate my code 😉
+It'll tell you more on the _Analemma_, the Meridians, the Equation of Time and all you need to know to come up with and operate my code 😉